• Home

 I met Al Pounders on a Friday in late August of my senior year; the first day of my Advanced Painting class at Purdue.
 (He was the instructor for Advanced Painting and Graduate Painting courses.)

-Pounders appeared to be a bit gruff, in his 50s, slender but athletic—wearing a wrinkled button down shirt tucked into a well-worn pair of pants—and sporting a graying goatee.
-(I later learned he played competitive squash regularly at the Purdue Rec Center with colleagues.)
+He appeared to be a bit gruff, in his 50s, slender but athletic—wearing a wrinkled button down shirt tucked into a well-worn pair of pants—and sporting a graying goatee.
+(I later learned he played competitive squash and raquetball regularly at the Purdue Rec Center with colleagues.)

 After providing a list of oil pigments and supplies he had handwritten on sheets of paper, he instructed us to paint anything: any subject matter, any style, any size.
 He just wanted to see our work, so he could evaluate our compositional skills and abilities.